dglazier/chanser/docs/source/gettingstarted.rst

       #in Create_Pi4.C

-Now choose however many of the topologies you have defined that you want to include in this configuration
+Now choose however many of the topologies you have defined that you want to include in this configuration.
+These strings should be the same as those in the _doToTopo functions in your .cpp file.

 ::